 The Public Education Employees' Health Insurance Fund (PEEHIF) was established in 1983 under the provisions of Act Number 83-455, Acts of Alabama, to provide a uniform plan of health insurance for current and retired employees of state educational institutions.
 The plan is administered by the PEEHIB.
-Any Trust assets used in paying administrative costs and retiree benefits are transferred to and paid from the PEEHIF.
+Any Trust fund assets used in paying administrative costs and retiree benefits are transferred to and paid from the PEEHIF.
 The PEEHIB periodically reviews the funds available in the PEEHIF and if excess funds are determined to be available, the PEEHIB authorizes a transfer of funds from the PEEHIF to the Trust.
 Retirees are required to contribute monthly as follows:

-Fis scal Year 2016 Individual Coverage/Non-Medicare Eligible Family Coverage/Non-Medicare Eligible Retired Member and \$ 151.00 Non-Medicare Eligible Non-Spousal Dependent(s) \$ 391.00 Family Coverage/Non-Medicare Eligible Retired Member and Non-Medicare Eligible Dependent(s) With Non-Medicare Eligible Spouse Family Coverage/Non-Medicare Eligible Retired Member and \$ 416.00 Non-Spousal Dependent Medicare Eligible \$ 250.00 Family Coverage/Non-Medicare Eligible Retired Member and Spouse Dependent Medicare Eligible Individual Coverage - Medicare Eligible Family Coverage/Medicare Eligible Retired Member and \$ \$ 260.00 10.00 Non-Medicare Eligible Dependent(s)-No Spouse \$ 250.00 Family Coverage/Medicare Eligible Retired Member and Non-Medicare Eligible Dependent(s) With Non-Medicare Eligible Spouse Family Coverage/Medicare Eligible Retired Member and \$ 275.00 Non-Spousal Dependent Medicare Eligible \$ 109.00 Family Coverage/Medicare Eligible Retired Member and Spousal Dependent Medicare Eligible Surviving Spouse - Non-Medicare Eligible Surviving Spouse - Non-Medicare Eligible and Dependent Non-Medicare Eligible Surviving Spouse - Non-Medicare Eligible and Dependent Medicare Eligible Surviving Spouse - Medicare Eligible Surviving Spouse - Medicare Eligible and Dependent Non-Medicare Eligible Surviving Spouse - Medicare Eligible and Dependent Medicare Eligible \$ 119.00 740.00 987.00 1,033.00 425.00 679.00 725.00
+Fiscal Year 2015 Individual Coverage - Non-Medicare Eligible \$151.00 Individual Coverage - Medicare Eligible Family Coverage - Non-Medicare Eligible Retired Member and Non-Medicare Eligible Dependent(s) \$ 10.00 \$391.00 Family Coverage - Non-Medicare Eligible Retired Member and Dependent Medicare Eligible Family Coverage - Medicare Eligible Retired Member and Non-Medicare Eligible Dependent(s) \$250.00 \$250.00 Family Coverage - Medicare Eligible Retired Member and Dependent Medicare Eligible \$109.00 Surviving Spouse - Non-Medicare Eligible Surviving Spouse - Non-Medicare Eligible and Dependent Non-Medicare Eligible \$700.00 \$934.00 Surviving Spouse - Non-Medicare Eligible and Dependent Medicare Eligible \$907.00 \$354.00 Surviving Spouse - Medicare Eligible Surviving Spouse - Medicare Eligible and Dependent Non-Medicare Eligible \$595.00 Surviving Spouse - Medicare Eligible and Dependent Medicare Eligible \$568.00

 For employees that retire other than for disability on or after October 1, 2005 and before January 1, 2012, for each year under 25 years of service, the retiree pays two percent of the employer premium and for each year over 25 years of service, the retiree premium is reduced by two percent of the employer premium.
 Employees who retire on or after January 1, 2012, with less than 25 years of service, are required to pay 4% for each year under 25 years of service.
 In addition, non-Medicare eligible employees are required to pay 1% more for each year less than 65 (age premium) and to pay the net difference between the active employee subsidy and the non-Medicare eligible retiree subsidy (subsidy premium).
 When the retiree becomes Medicare eligible, the age and subsidy premium no longer applies, but the years of service premium (if applicable to the retiree) will continue to be applied throughout retirement.
 These changes are being phased in over a 5 year period.
-The tobacco premium is \$50.00 per month for retired members that smoke.
+The tobacco premium is \$28.00 per month for retired members that smoke.